 This newsletter is going to be most useful if you work at a tech company, bank, financial services firm, healthcare company, or any institution that makes heavy use of software.

-Because software is vast and your brain capacity is shrinking from playing Angry Birds, Technically goes out twice a month for paid subscribers and once a month for free ones.
-If you want in, it’s $8 a month.
+If you want in, it’s $8 a month or $80 a year.
 That, in Michael Scott’s words, is less than the price of a cup of coffee an hour.

 Many paid subscribers expense Technically to their employer, either in general or as part of an education stipend / allowance.
 We can set you up with the appropriate paperwork to make that easy peasy.